-English 4
+English 4 Grade 12 2 Semesters

 English 12 focuses on world and British literature through the use of an anthology, selected texts, and the student's choice of texts.
 The students complete a major research project of choice.
 Several projects throughout the year use both formal academic and technical writing.
 Composition pieces for the class include an argumentative essay, compare and contrast essay, cause and effect essay, and a narrative, as well as reflections/responses to literature and prompts.

-Some sections will be co-taught (CT) by resource teachers to provide extra support.
+Some sections may be co-taught by resource teachers to provide extra support.

-College English I and II--Honors 2 Semesters
+College English I and II--Honors

-Teacher Recommendation and Map Reading 235
+2 Semesters Teacher Recommendation and Map Reading 235